farenhem/DMS-TRAM-seq/README.md

 # Installation

+Please note, as written, this code is designed to function on a SLURM computing cluster.
+Modification will be needed to run on another cluster or on a single computer.
+These updates are in progress.

 ## Pre-requisites

 All software needed for this pipeline is described below, with the version used by the authors described in parentheses.
 Please install all packages for command-line usage before proceeding.